As the best california bar exam prep for working attorneys, here are some quick facts we’ve learned over the years:

-California requires that all out of state attorneys sit for and pass the California bar or abbreviated Attorneys exam prior to entering practice in the state.
+California requires that all out of state attorneys sit for and pass the California bar exam or abbreviated California Attorneys exam prior to entering practice in the state.
 California does not offer reciprocity.
 It should, but it does not.
 Not a big deal.
 It’s just another bar exam, right?
 No.

 The California bar exam tests over 14 substantive areas of law.
 Your answers will need to reflect your general knowledge of all of these areas.
 The skills and strategies necessary to pass this exam are not the same skills you use in your practice of law.